alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   vpc_id = "${alicloud_vpc.sample_vpc.id}"
 }
 ```
-As you can see, we can use expressions like `${variable}` to refer the resources with each others.
+As you can see, we can use placeholders like `${a.variable}` to refer the resources with each others.
 We can also use
 a [data source](https://www.terraform.io/docs/configuration/data-sources.html) to query some information from
 Alibaba Cloud.